EU Relaxes 2035 Ban on Combustion Engine Cars to Support Auto Industry - PRESS AI WORLD

 Economy

-share-iconPublished: Wednesday, December 17 share-iconUpdated: Wednesday, December 17 comment-icon2 hours ago
+share-iconPublished: Wednesday, December 17 share-iconUpdated: Wednesday, December 17 comment-icon1 month ago

-• The EU has revised its 2035 ban on new combustion engine cars, allowing some sales post-2035.
+• The EU has walked back its 2035 ban on new combustion engine cars, allowing limited sales of petrol and diesel vehicles.

 SHARE THIS ARTICLE: